 - Enter the event on the College's Web Calendar using the online form.

-- Notify the PR office (Jenny Boone) of your event as soon as details are confirmed.
+- Notify the PR office (Kelsea Pieters) of your event as soon as details are confirmed.

 - Enter an announcement in the campus-wide daily email.
 This is distributed to all students, faculty and staff each weekday and announcements are available on the MY RC portal as well.
 (Click the "Submit" link at the top of the Announcements section in a Daily Email.).

 - Email your department and student groups.
 Email other departments that may have an interest in the speaker or event.
 They may be a good addition to your audience.